asorge29/Bulkrr/README.md

-Certainly, here's the revised version with the specified information:

----

 # Bulkrr

 Bulkrr, where the 'r's stand for rapid and reliable, is an efficient tool designed to streamline the process of bulk file renaming.
 Whether you're managing a large collection of files or organizing data for your projects, Bulkrr empowers you with rapid and reliable renaming capabilities.